 If you're planning a Cornish jaunt, chances are you're looking for a charming seaside spot rather than a big resort hotel.
 Cornwall is no place for big cookie-cutter hotels, this is owner-managed-country!
-You'll find an abundance of truly charming local features in our list of Cornwall's best boutique hotels, plenty of Cornish craftsmanship.
-Both in the decor and on restaurant tables.
+You'll find an abundance of truly charming local features in our list of the 10 best boutique hotels in Cornwall, and plenty of Cornish craftsmanship.
+And Cornwall’s best boutique hotels do well both on the decor and on restaurant tables.

-As with anywhere, not all boutique hotels are created equally, and you can still find fading old guesthouses with plastic flowers and chintz, but the boutique hotel concept was practically coined in Cornwall and this part of the country is rife with excellent examples.
+As with anywhere, not all the best boutique hotels in Cornwall are created equally, and you can still find fading old guesthouses with plastic flowers and chintz calling themselves ‘boutique’, but the boutique hotel concept was practically coined in Cornwall and the best boutique hotels in Cornwall are prime examples of this type of hotel.

 Cornwall's best boutique hotels include several prime examples of the classic boutique hotel.